Leader-board/Reports/Report 6M - Crossing oceans.md

 Notice that he said about bringing a fridge and microwave.
 This might confuse St Andrews students, as while bringing such items is not allowed there, it’s completely normal at Purdue (and I’ve seen far more elaborate furniture modifications!).
 I was also confused, and it took a follow up for him to clear that for me.

+That being said, he ended up being an excellent roommate in the end.
+Partially because he did not drink alcohol at all (which is something that I appreciate), but also proved to be a very good one all across the board.
+Admittedly his major was unrelated to mine, which meant that none of our classes were common, and worse he did not know MA161 (MT1001)-level mathematics or even the basics of CS, which was very irritating to me (like he would go clueless if I tried to say anything remotely related to maths/CS).
+That isn't his problem though, and I recognised that.
+This makes me a bit sad that I'll be having a single room when (if) I return back to St Andrews.

 The first port of call at Purdue residences is the RA (Residence Assistant), who is normally an undergraduate, and in this case, was a second year CS student from Indiana.
 He was reasonably good, organising a reasonable spread of events and weekly dinners (that not many showed up, and neither of us did either).

 ![Figure 14 One of the RA's ideas.
 Compared to St Andrews though, Purdue is significantly better.](assets/R6P14.png "Figure 14 One of the RA's ideas.
 Compared to St Andrews though, Purdue is significantly better.")